-While the global economy is poised for post-pandemic recovery, geopolitical pressures including the continuous Russian invasion of Ukraine, US-China tensions, the outburst of the Israel-Hamas war in the Middle East, and the present El Niño phenomenon have disrupted the global supply chains and resulted into the increase in commodity prices and a longer than expected high interest rate environment.
-Despite these challenges, the country's GDP posted a growth of 5.6% in 2023, and was considered as one of the fastest-growing economies in the ASEAN region.
-Against this backdrop, the Bank remains hopeful for a resilient economic recovery in the coming years, which can be supported by noted improvements in the labor market conditions and tourism activities as well as the government's continuous efforts in bringing in foreign investments and the building of infrastructure projects.
+Geopolitical tensions and climate change continued in the year 2024.
+Despite these challenges, the Philippine economy showed its resilience.
+The Philippines' real gross domestic product (GDP) grew by 5.6% in 2024, and was considered as one of the fastest-growing economies in the ASEAN region.
+Against this uncertain environment, the Bank remains cautiously optimistic on the macroeconomic fundamentals, which can be supported by the gradual easing of inflationary pressure, noted improvements in the labor market conditions and tourism activities as well as the government's continuous efforts in bringing in foreign investments and the building of infrastructure projects.

-The Bank's gross loans for the year went up noticeably by 198% from P287M in 2022 to P856M in 2023 as part of the Bank's strategic move to boost its core interest earning assets to generate stable income.
-Recent growth in its loan portfolio will provide the momentum for a stable income generating source to enable the Bank to achieve the goal of a turnaround in the next few years.
+The Bank's gross loans for the year went up noticeably by 31% from P856M in 2023 to P1,125M in 2024 as part of the Bank's strategic move to boost its core interest earning assets, which will provide the momentum for a stable income source and enable the Bank to achieve the goal of a turnaround in the next few years.
+Meanwhile, its deposit liabilities also grew by 46% from P431M in 2023 to P630M in 2024 as a result of the its marketing activities generating funds to support the target for loan growth.

-Despite the expansion in its loan portfolio, the Bank was able to maintain a strong minimum liquidity ratio (MLR) of 260.58% vis-à-vis prudential MLR of 20%, with total liquid assets stood at 1,495M and managed its credit risks at a reasonable level with NPL ratio of 3.8% (6.46% for the thrift bank industry) during the year 2023.
+Despite the expansion in its loan portfolio, the Bank was able to maintain a strong minimum liquidity ratio (MLR) of 180.97% vis-à-vis prudential MLR of 20%, with total liquid assets stood at P1,358M and managed its credit risks at a reasonable level with NPL ratio of 3.05% (6.66% for the thrift bank industry) during the year 2024.
 Moreover, the Bank has continuously maintained its strong capital position despite of the substantial growth in its loan portfolio.
-Its solo basis capital adequacy ratio (CAR) and Tier 1 ratio were 139.51% and 138.92% as of 31 December 2023 respectively, which are significantly higher than the required 10%.
+Its solo basis capital adequacy ratio (CAR) and Tier 1 ratio were 118% and 117.33% respectively as of December 31, 2024, which are significantly higher than the required 10%.

-Nonetheless, for the year 2023, the Bank still reported a net loss of P51.7M driven by the increase in the amount of operating expenses and provision for credit losses.
-Currently, the Bank is in the process of applying for re-accreditation with the Philippine Retirement Authority (PRA) Special Resident Retiree's Visa (SRRV) program to generate deposits and to tap new customers applying for SRRV visa.
-Preparation is also being made to ensure that the Bank will be able to fully maximize the funds which may be generated from the future PRA accounts.
+To further increase its stable deposits and customer base, the Bank's application for reaccreditation with the Philippine Retirement Authority (PRA) Special Resident Retiree's Visa (SRRV) program is currently ongoing.
+Preparations are also underway to ensure that the Bank will be able to fully maximize the funds which may be generated from the future PRA accounts.

 The safety and soundness of its operations have always been the Bank's utmost priorities.
-Apart from continuous investment of its resources in enhancing its operational efficiency, risk management and compliance systems to withstand the challenges brought about by the ever-changing environment of the banking industry, the Bank also recognizes the potential of embedding environmental & social risk management systems to unlock growth opportunities, enhance risk management capabilities, and strengthen stakeholder relationships as part of its commitment to a sustainable future.
+Apart from continuous investment of its resources in enhancing its operational efficiency, risk management and compliance systems to withstand the challenges brought about by the rapidly changing environment of the banking industry, the Bank also recognizes the potential of embedding environmental & social risk management systems to unlock growth opportunities, enhance risk management capabilities, and strengthen stakeholder relationships as part of its commitment to a sustainable future.

-After the completion of the automation project of its Financial Reporting Package (FRP) reports for submission to the BSP in 2021, the automation of the preparation of other BSP regulatory reports is targeted to be completed in May 2024.
+In March 2025, the Bank has completed the automation project of its Financial Reporting Package (FRP) and other BSP reports.
+The automation of PDIC reports will also follow.

 These initiatives will ensure the accuracy and timeliness of the submission of reports to regulators.

-Given the growth in the Bank's loan portfolio and constant improvements in its operational efficiency as well as strong Philippines economic indicators, despite the ongoing geopolitical tensions experienced globally, the Bank is cautiously optimistic for a better 2024 and will continue to monitor the effects of changes in the external environment and take measures accordingly.
+Given the growth in the Bank's loan portfolio and constant improvements in its operational efficiency as well as strong Philippines economic indicators, despite the ongoing geopolitical tensions experienced in various parts of the world, the impact of climate change and the recent tariff war, the Bank is cautiously optimistic that there will still be opportunities for further growth in the banking business and will continue to monitor the effects of changes in the external environment and take prudent measures accordingly for the interest of its employees, shareholders and other stakeholders.